-We have audited the financial statements of LBP Leasing and Finance Corporation (LLFC) (a wholly-owned subsidiary of Land Bank of the Philippines), which comprise the statements of financial position as at December 31, 2019 and 2018, and the statements of comprehensive income, statements of changes in equity and statements of cash flows for the years then ended, and notes to financial statements including a summary of significant accounting policies.
+We have audited the financial statements of LBP Leasing and Finance Corporation (LLFC) (a wholly-owned subsidiary of Land Bank of the Philippines), which comprise the statements of financial position as at December 31, 2020 and 2019, and the statements of comprehensive income, statements of changes in equity and statements of cash flows for the years then ended, and notes to financial statements including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the LLFC as at December 31, 2019 and 2018, and its financial performance and its cash flows for the years then ended, in accordance with Philippine Financial Reporting Standards (PFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the LLFC as at December 31, 2020 and 2019, and its financial performance and its cash flows for the years then ended, in accordance with Philippine Financial Reporting Standards (PFRSs), as modified by the application of the financial reporting reliefs issued by the Bangko Sentral ng Pllipinas (BSP) and approved by the Securities and Exchange Commission (SEC), as described in Note 2.2 to the financial statements.